When: Wed 20th Oct - 6 PM

-4. Due to COVID restrictions we won’t be offering our usual tea and coffee, but there’ll be a cold drink and a locally made snack on your chair.
+5. Due to COVID restrictions we won’t be offering our usual tea, coffee and sandwiches but there is a cafe on the ground floor.

-5. After the seminar ends at 7:30 PM, you are welcome to join the speakers and the Engage team at the GPO, the new indoor food market just a few doors away.
+6. After the seminar ends at 7:30 PM, you are welcome to join the speakers and the Engage team probably in the cafe on the ground floor, which is open until 9:00 PM.

 7. We thank you in advance for buying a ticket or donating as much as you feel able.
 Engage Liverpool has no source of income other than appealing for sponsorship, and donations and ticket sales for our events.
 Your support through events like these really help us keep going year after year.